eddyystop/feathers-an-introduction/step-by-step/basic-feathers/hooks-1.md

 > **Hooks.** We are now doing some processing typical of apps.
-Before we add a new user, we verify the data, encode the password, and add createAt plus updatedAt fields.
+Before we add a new user, we verify the data, encode the password, and add createdAt plus updatedAt properties.
 We remove the password field before we return the results to the client.

 ## Hooks

 Many of your common needs are already handled by hooks in the common hook library.
-This may significantly reduce the new code you need to write.
+This may significantly reduce the code you need to write.

 Hooks are just small middleware functions that get applied before and after a service method executes.